Continental Life Medicare Supplement Plans 2025

 In most cases, once you are enrolled in Medicare, you don’t have to re-enroll or renew your Medicare plan every year.

-If you want to change your Medicare policy, though, you can do that during the annual Medicare open enrollment period.
+If you want to change your Medicare policy, you can do that during the annual Medicare open enrollment period.
 This gives you the chance to change your policy or choose a different coverage option that meets your needs.